- You are here »

 - childminders – who care for children from birth onwards, looking after them in their own home and offer an all year round service

 - Crèches – which usually care for children from birth to five years and are generally provided for parents attending courses or sports activities

 - day nurseries – which usually care for children from birth to five years between 8.00am and 6.00pm each weekday.
 Some provide care before and after school and in the school holidays

 - homecarers – who come to the child's home and are employed by the family

 - pre-school playgroups – who care for children aged two and a half to five years old.
 Most pre-school playgroups offer part-time places with either morning or afternoon sessions, and other offer longer sessions such as 9.00am to 3.00pm.
 Pre-schools playgroups only run during term time.

 - Out of school care – such as before-school and after-school clubs and school holiday schemes.

 The government's directgov website has more information on these different types of childcare.
-You can also visit this website to find out what help may be availble with paying for childcare.
+You can also visit this website to find out what help may be available with paying for childcare.